Destroyerttv/CTDIR.Command-to-make-Github-Repo/README.md

 USERNAME="YourGithubUsername"
 ```

 * Finally, you need to add a personal access token.
 To do this you need to go to developer settings in the Github settings page.
 Then go to personal access tokens section and create a new token.
 You need to click the first box "repo" and click create.
-Copy the token into line 52 of the script
+Add your token to the TOKEN variable on line 52.
 ```bash
 TOKEN="YourPersonalAccessToken"
 ```